ihlassovbetov/q2a-myfavs-gyzgyn/README.md

 # myfavs-gyzgyn
-4 widgets to show favorited tags/users/questions/categories
+This is free Q2A plugin that offers 4 sidebar widgets to show favorited tags/users/questions/categories.